signalkee/Smart-cane-for-deafblind/README.md

-# Deafblind_device_hackathon
-3rd national rehabilitation center device hackathon for deaf-blind
+# Smart Cane for Deafblind

 Product name - Entrance to the World
 Team name - Do well Alone